mojib-patel-ttpl/mojib-patel-ttpl/README.md

 ###

-<p align="left">My name is Mojib Patel and I'm a fullstack developer at Thinkitive Technologies Private Limited, I am from Pune, India.</p>
+<p align="left">My name is Mojib Patel and I'm a fullstack developer, I am from Pune, India.</p>

 ###